 To search for this kind of information, you must do a search for their driving history.

 Have you ever had to search for criminal records of someone you know?
 Was it a difficult process?
-Dis you do your search online or did you have to call the Darke County courthouse? was the information you recieved correct?
+Did you do your search online or did you have to call the Darke County courthouse?
+Was the information you received correct?
 There are plenty of reasons that folks look up criminal backgrounds and records, and your account may make it easier for others.

 Click here to tell your story